 If you ask us, the real stars of holiday meals are the side dishes!
 Every family has their own favorites, but three that are a must in our book are dressing (aka stuffing that’s cooked outside of the bird), creamed greens and some type of mash.

 Our recipes for these sides are extra-helpful because they’re more technique-driven than ingredient-driven, meaning you have lots of options on how to make them.
 For example, in our easy holiday mash recipe, you can use potatoes, sweet potatoes or other root veggies, like carrots, parsnips and celery root (or a combo)!
 To make the mash creamy, you can use any kind of milk plus butter or oil.
+Another mashed potato recipe brings in peas and cream of mushroom soup for a boost of umami flavor.

 The Sweets